Israeli troops kill Palestinian gunman in West Bank clash

 In the southern West Bank, a Palestinian stabbed a Jewish settler at a farm and was shot, Yochai Damri, the head of local settlements, told Israel's Army Radio.
 It was not clear whether the wounded settler or someone else fired the shots, he said.

 The settler was taken to hospital in stable condition, medics said.
-The Palestinian's condition was not immediately clear.
+The wounded Palestinian was later announced dead by the Palestinian health ministry.

 ((dan.williams@thomsonreuters.com; +972 (0) 2 6322202; Reuters Messaging: dan.williams.reuters.com@reuters.net))